Raghunatha Kilavan

 Sriman Hiranyagarbha Ravikula Raja Muthu Vijaya Raghunatha Raja Raghunatha Deva Kilavan Setupati (r.
-1671-1710) was the first king of Ramnad Kingdom which is also known "Maravar Kingdom".
+1671-1710) was the first king of the Ramnad Kingdom which is also known as the "Maravar Kingdom".
 He ruled from 1673 to 1708 and oversaw the growth of the feudal chieftainship of Ramnad into a powerful "Ramnad Kingdom" which is known as "Maravar Kingdom".
 He rescued the Nayak of Madurai from the tyranny of Rustam Khan and also successfully campaigned against the King of Thanjavur, who later ceded all his territories.
 It is recorded in the Sethupati copper plates that he belonged to the Surya kulam and Kashyap gothram.

 Personal life

 He fell in love with Kathali, a girl from the Kallar caste, later married her and then appointed his brother-in-law as the chief of Pudukottai for the military provided by Raghunatha Raya Tondaiman.
 Ragunatha Tondaman would later go on to spawn the Thondaman Dynasty of Pudukottai.
 Also, history states that he had many wives (more than 45) and when Kilavan Sethupathi expired, all of them committed Sati ("Udankattai Eruthal").